 If you could make one change, what would it be?

-I am very interested in green initiatives and figuring out what can be done to reverse the global climate change.
+Alex: I am very interested in green initiatives and figuring out what can be done to reverse the global climate change.
 I am hoping to be active in that field at some point.

 What advice do you have for young adults and college students when it comes to entrepreneurship and money?

-I really want to emphasize the importance of hard work.
+Alex: I really want to emphasize the importance of hard work.
 You have to work nearly every day for many hours a day, with great zeal, for a number of years.

 And I would also add that you not only have to work hard, but also intelligently and creatively.
 I would also advise not to work alone.
 Get great mentors and co-founders.
 That will make things go much faster and smoother for you.

-What I Learned From Alex
+What I Learned from Alex

 I learned a couple things from Alex.
 First, Alex really highlights the importance of having multiple income streams.
-Yes, he doesn’t call it out overtly – but that’s what he did.
-He has a his job, he invested in the stock market, and he bought real estate.
+Yes, he doesn’t call it out overtly — but that’s what he did.
+He has his job, he invested in the stock market, and he bought real estate.
 As a result, when the market tanked, he was still able to build wealth because of the other income streams (and assets) he had.
 That’s why you should never put all of your eggs in one basket.

 It’s also great to hear that he didn’t do it even though he was part of the tech boom.
 Too many investors kept all of their stock options and assets with the companies they worked at, and while some turned into very valuable investments, most didn’t.

-I also like how Alex highlights that everyone has some unique advantage – whether it is education, background, interests, or hobbies.
+I also like how Alex highlights that everyone has some unique advantage — whether it is education, background, interests, or hobbies.
 I’m a firm believer in this.
-To be successful you should have to transform into someone else, you should find what is uniquely “you” and take advantage of that.
+To be successful you shouldn’t have to transform into someone else, you should find what is uniquely “you” and take advantage of that.
 It’s great to hear that’s how Alex did it.

 What are your thoughts on multiple income streams, working hard, and having a unique value proposition for yourself?